Nearly 10 years ago, Paul and Kathryn opened the four-star Losehill House Hotel and Spa near the village of Hope in the Peak District.

-Under the direction of Executive Chef Darren Goodwin, Grafene offers an eclectic menu from breakfast through to dinner which comprises a daily changing market-based a la carte, a seven-course taster menu and small plate options, all sourced from non-GM local or artisan suppliers.
+Under the direction of our Head Chef, Stephen Moore, Grafene offers an eclectic menu from breakfast through to dinner which comprises a daily changing market-based a la carte, a seven-course taster menu and small plate options, all sourced from non-GM local or artisan suppliers.

 The island bar serves vintage champagne, local beers and cocktails inspired by Graphene whilst an open pastry kitchen in the heart of the restaurant offers a visual and entertaining experience.

 Two intimate private dining areas specialise in wine tasting, either as an accompaniment to the daily changing tasting menu, or as a dedicated activity tailored to each party.

 The interior of the venue is complemented by an al-fresco dining area on the thoroughfare between King Street and Chapel Walks, featuring a sliding glass wall to bring the outside in and an innovative light box changing with the moods of the day.